mhannum72/mylunch/README.md

 todo
 ====

+* Don't focus on the dropdown menus - that's too small.
+Focus on the top part- I'm not sure what it should look like - maybe the same shape as the gridnav .. possibly have the mylunch logo peering out above.

 * Maybe there's just one page: if you are logged in, you will be working on the 'editmeals' page.

 * Yes .. will do ddmenu - I will make this a wrapper for the css stuff.